 - Patient Safety Net (PSN) - Research Staff Training Ongoing

 PSN is an anonymous online reporting system used at Seattle Cancer Care Alliance to report unsafe conditions, near misses and events that cause harm or inconvenience to patients and visitors.
 These slides explain how to access the PSN reporting system and describe the criteria for situations to report.

-Research Charge Capture - Research Staff Training Ongoing
+Research Revenue Cycle Overview - Research Staff Training Ongoing

 - SCCA Clinical Trials Policy (CTP) - Research Staff Training Ongoing